fivetran/dbt_quickbooks/README.md

 - REQUIRED: In each row of the seed file, only populate **ONE** of the `account_class`, `account_type`, `account_sub_type`, and `account_number` columns to avoid duplicated ordinals and cash flow types and test failures.
 This should also make the logic cleaner in defining which account value takes precedence in the ordering hierarchy.
 - In `cash_flow_statement_type_ordinal_example`, we recommend creating ordinals for each `cash_flow_type` value available (the default types are `Cash or Cash Equivalents`, `Operating`, `Investing`, `Financing`, but you can configure as you like in your seed file) to make sure each cash flow statement line has an ordinal assigned to it.
 Then you can create any additional customization as needed with the more specific account fields to order even further.
 - In `cash_flow_statement_type_ordinal_example`, the `report` field should always be `Cash Flow`.
+- We'd love for you to share your experiences with the cash flow seed file with us [in the Fivetran community user group](https://community.fivetran.com/t5/user-group-for-dbt/gh-p/dbt-user-group) so we can make these model and seed configurations even better for you in the future!

 ### Customize the account ordering of your profit loss and balance sheet models.
 [The current default numbering for ordinals](https://github.com/fivetran/dbt_quickbooks/blob/main/models/quickbooks__general_ledger_by_period.sql#L44-L50) is based on best practices for balance sheets and profit-and-loss statements in accounting.
 You can see these ordinals in action in the `quickbooks__general_ledger_by_period`, `quickbooks__balance_sheet` and `quickbooks__profit_and_loss` models.
 The ordinals are assigned off of the `account_class` values.